jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ## Angular Wrapper Changes

-AdapTable Angular wrapper - introduced `agGridTheme` property - defaults to `"balham"`

-With v7 of `AdapTable`, which works with agGrid 23, the angular wrapper was updated.
+In order to work seamlessly with agGrid 23, the Angular Wrapper was also updated.

 Here is a quick summary of the changes (for full information see the [Angular Wrapper](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable-ng-aggrid/README.md):

- * you now have to render `<ag-grid-angular>` component yourself - although most ag-grid properties can be passed into the component via inputs, **you have to make sure you pass the `"gridOptions"` object** as an input to the `<ag-grid-angular>` component
+ * The`<ag-grid-angular>` component needs to be provided explicitly.
+Although most ag-grid properties can be passed into the component via inputs, **you have to make sure you pass the `"gridOptions"` object** as an input to the `<ag-grid-angular>` component.
+The ag-Grid theme is set via the `class` property.

- * you have to pass the same `"gridOptions"` object to the `<adaptable-angular-aggrid>` component as well - in this way, `<adaptable-angular-aggrid>` and `<ag-grid-angular>` are connected to the same agGrid instance.
+ * The same `"gridOptions"` object must be passed into the `<adaptable-angular-aggrid>` component as well - in this way, `<adaptable-angular-aggrid>` and `<ag-grid-angular>` are guaranteed to be connected to the same agGrid instance.

- * the `onAdaptableReady` input is removed from the `<adaptable-angular-aggrid>` component; instead this functionality is exposed as an event, named `adaptableReady` - see example below
+ * The `onAdaptableReady` input is removed from the `<adaptable-angular-aggrid>` component; instead this functionality is exposed as an event, named `adaptableReady` - see example below

 ```html
 <!-- component.html >